 14. Dine at a restaurant with a view

-Because there is nothing better after a cold day exploring than snuggling up inside with a gorgeous view and tucking into some good grub.
+Because there is nothing better after a cold day exploring Copenhagen in winter than snuggling up inside with a gorgeous view and tucking into some good grub.

 - The Tower, Christiansborg Palace